 When sufferers find themselves in this situation, the anxiety that occurs gets even worse.
-Some people experience panic attacks, sweating, heart pounding, nausea, shaking, blushing and a variety of other symptoms.
+Some people experience panic attacks, excessive sweating, heart pounding, nausea, shaking, blushing and a variety of other symptoms.
 These symptoms usually cause sufferers to avoid social situations, which, depending on the phobia, can cause them to lead isolated, perhaps even unfulfilled lives.

 Luckily for social phobia sufferers there is help available.
 In Melbourne, Madigan, runs a treatment program, which, she claims, is 80% effective.
 The program, designed by a group of American psychologists, is also geared towards showing sufferers how to finally enjoy life in a friendly group situation…..
 Madigan explains”because sufferers have a fear of being negatively evaluated by others it is more realistic to be in a group”.

 The treatment is based on a 3 point premise-graded, repeated and prolonged exposure to the feared situation.
 Grading the treatment means you expose the sufferer to their least feared situation, then when they can cope with that they move onto the next hurdle, until they reach the hardest possible scenario for them.

 By repeating the exposure to the situation the sufferer gets used to feelings of anxiety, and becomes more able to deal with them.
 More importantly, the exposure to the situation has to be prolonged.
 The person is not allowed to leave just because they feel uncomfortable.”
 By prolonging the time in the situation, sufferers learn that after a while, their anxiety levels come down and they can tolerate being there”, says Madigan.
 “Furthermore, they learn that the next time they find themselves in the situation they feel more positive and relaxed”.